FabioPINO/science-docs/index.md

 # Science Docs

+Hello explorer and experimenter, welcome to **Science Docs**!
+Or as Python would say:

+{% highlight python %}
+print "Howdy, Universe!"
+{% endhighlight %}

+### I have a dream...

 > À force de croire en ses rêves, l’homme en fait une réalité.
 __*Hergé*__

-### I have a dream...

-This site is a collection of **projects**, **tutorials** and **study notes** aimed for explorers and experimenters who are willing to study scientific or engineering subjects with what Richard Feynman called: *"the pleasure of finding things out"*.
+**Science Docs** is a collection of **projects**, **tutorials** and **study notes** that are the product of most of my passion that I have for life, Universe and everything else.
+They are aimed for explorers and experimenters who are willing to study scientific or engineering subjects with what Richard Feynman called: *"the pleasure of finding things out"*.

+I have a dream that the PDFs will enrich your journey through learning.

-Check out also the watercolours section if you feel like!
+(...and for (a bit) less scientific subjects, check out the watercolours section if you feel like!)

 # Projects